fieldtrip/website/faq/source/anat_dicom2ctf.md

 Where '\$subjectcode' is the coded name of your subject data, for instance: subject_01.

-Do the following before starting.the actual conversion procedure
+Do the following before starting the actual conversion procedure

 - Create a directory '\$subjectcode'
-- Create the directory structure as depicted in the format outline.
+- Create the directory structure as depicted in the format outline
-- Copy MRI data set to '/\$subjectcode/dicom'.
+- Copy MRI data set to '/\$subjectcode/dicom'
 - Park localizer files (optional): An anatomical MRI data set consist of localizer files and the actual slices that we are interested in.
 If the localizer files are still present in the data set, please park them in a 'misc' directory that you should create in '\$subjectcode/dicom'.
 - Analyze files are only created when using older CTF software versions (e.g., 4.17)